emmaMarful/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd ~: this changes the working directory to the user’s home directory.

 ls: Display current directory contents in a long format

+ls -la: this displays the current directory contents, including hidden files